MiladMokhtaridoost/Signature/Pipeline/Community_Detection/README.md

 ### 3. Run CD_pycombo.py
 Following data preparation, we executed the CD analysis using pycombo and set the parameters as "modularity_resolution=1.4" and "max_communities=46" (line 31) so the final result clusters nodes in 46 communities to resemble diploid (2n) genomes using pycombo.
 For installation guide and more information about pycombo please refer to  [https://pycombo.readthedocs.io/en/latest/](https://pypi.org/project/pycombo/).

-Arguments:
-1. pathway to the average network data (output of the previous step)
-2. Pathway for output data

 ## Visualization
 The results obtained through CD analysis can be effectively visualized using the following tools:

 ### Gephi (https://gephi.org/)
 Gephi provides a versatile platform for visualizing and analyzing complex networks, making it an ideal choice for exploring the outcomes of CD in 'genome topology maps'.
+In this study, first, we plotted all bins using the ForceAtlas layout, with inter-community interactions excluded to ensure the distinct separation of bins belonging to individual communities.
+Subsequently, we incorporated structural edges to represent the physical connections between consecutive bins within each chromosome.
+We further optimized the network layout using the Fruchterman Reingold layout algorithm (using the parameters: area = 5000, gravity = 5, and speed = 10).

 ### Helios web (https://github.com/filipinascimento/helios-web/)
 Helios Web offers a web-based solution for visualizing and interpreting the results of CD in 3D.